Recently asked questions relating to Magellan Homeloans transfer of equity

 There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Magellan Homeloans conveyancing panel and accountant before transferring equity.

-Should the tenure of your property be leasehold, the lease may require that you obtain the consent of the freeholder.
-If such terms are not adhered to you may be in breach of the lease.
-This could trigger the freeholder taking enforcement action against you.
+Should the tenure of your property be leasehold, the lease may have a requirement for notices to be served and that you have a license to do so from the freeholder.
+If such conditions are not strictly observed you may be in breach of your covenants under the lease.
+This could potentially result in the freeholder taking enforcement action against you.

 Indemnity Insurance

-If the transfer of equity is made pursuant to an Order of the Court, then Insolvency Indemnity Insurance is not required.
-In other cases, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
-This is something that that your conveyancer will check with Magellan Homeloans This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
+If the transfer of equity is made as a result of an Order of the Court, then Insolvency Indemnity Insurance is not required.
+In other situations, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
+This is something that that your lawyer will check with Magellan Homeloans This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
 If this happens, it could affect your lender or a future buyer from you as they would lose the property and the lender may not get back

 what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects

-If you do not keep up the payments on your mortgage with Magellan Homeloans your property may be repossessed.
+Your property may be repossessed if you do not keep up repayments on your mortgage with Magellan Homeloans.

 Preparing the Transfer of Equity with a Magellan Homeloans Mortgage